edverma/git-smart-squash/INSTALL.md

-# Installation Guide for git-smart-squash v1.2.0
+# Installation Guide for git-smart-squash v1.2.1

-## 🎉 Published to PyPI!
+## 🎉 Published to PyPI & GitHub!

-Version 1.2.0 has been successfully published to PyPI and is now available for installation.
+Version 1.2.1 has been successfully published to PyPI with critical bug fixes and is available on GitHub.

 ## Installation Options